bensutherland/simple_pop_stats/README_benchmark_appendix.md

 ### Step 5: Genepop-based analyses

-1) Running simple_pop_stats steps 1-3 will generate a file called `03_results/number_of_markers.csv`.
+A) Running simple_pop_stats steps 1-3 will generate a file called `03_results/number_of_markers.csv`.
 Please copy and paste to the newly created `Baseline_summary` folder in step 2 in order to display the number of markers in the baseline.

-2) Running simple_pop_stats steps 1-7 will allow for the dendrogram to be produced.
+B) Running simple_pop_stats steps 1-7 will allow for the dendrogram to be produced.
 There are multiple ways to produce and format the results, and multiple formatting options for displaying the output.
 Ultimately, a single `*.pdf` file is needed in the `Dendrogram` folder to be included in the summary document.
-Should multiple images be created, it is recommended that they are stored in a nested folder - the Rmarkdown script is not recursive, but does require a single PDF to be present.
+Should multiple images be created, it is recommended that they are stored in a nested folder - the Rmarkdown script does not look recursively.

 Things to consider when formatting the output:
 * i) R markdown will incorporate the image as it is formatted in the PDF.